elgatosf/streamdeck-javascript-sdk/css/README.md

 #### Full width meters

-To stack meter-controls vertically and apply full width, we included a helper-class 'full' in the `sdpi.css`, which will produce full-width controls:
+To stack meter-controls vertically and apply full width, we included a helper-class `full` in the `sdpi.css`, which will produce full-width controls:

 ![Full Meters](<./docs/image (36).png>)